 Challenge: Access to warm water is critical.
 Many manatees gather in Florida’s springs during cooler months, attracted by the consistent water temperatures in the 70s.
 “Cold stress is a serious issue.
 Florida manatees cannot tolerate temperatures below 68° for extended periods of time,” said Anne Birch, marine program manager.

-- Conservancy solution: We have teamed up with the Warm Mineral Springs Working Group to provide a safe, warm-water refuge in Sarasota County, free from boats that can be dangerous for manatees.
+- TNC solution: We have teamed up with the Warm Mineral Springs Working Group to provide a safe, warm-water refuge in Sarasota County, free from boats that can be dangerous for manatees.